BART-based inference for Poisson processes

 \subsection{GROW Proposal}

 This proposal randomly picks a terminal node, splits the chosen terminal into two new nodes and assigns a decision rule to it.

 Let $\eta$ be the randomly picked terminal node in tree $T_j^{(t)}$.
 We denote the new nodes as $\eta_L$ and $\eta_R$.
-We now derive the expressions for the transition ratio (TR), tree structure ratio (TSR) and likelihood ratio (LR).
+We now derive the expressions for the transition ratio ($\TR$), tree structure ratio ($\TSR$) and likelihood ratio ($\LR$).

 \paragraph*{Transition Ratio} It holds that: \begin{enumerate}[label=(\roman*)] \item{ $q(T_j^{*}|T_j^{(t)}) =$ P(GROW)\\ $\times$ P(selecting a leaf $\eta$ to grow from)\\ $\times$ P(selecting an available dimension $j$ to split on)\\ $\times$ P(selecting the slitting value given the chosen dimension to split on) \\ = P(GROW) $\frac{1}{b_j}\frac{1}{\text{card}(k_{\eta})}\frac{1}{\text{card}(\tau_{\eta})}$\\ where $b_j$ is the number of terminal nodes in the tree $T_j^{(t)}$, $k_h$ the set of all available dimensions to split the node $\eta$, $\tau_{\eta}$ the set of all available splitting values given the chosen dimension for splitting the node $\eta$ and card($S$) the cardinality of a set $S$. } \item{ $q(T_j^{(t)}|T_j^{*})=$ P(PRUNE)\\ $\times$ P(selecting a node $\eta$ having two terminal nodes to prune from)\\ = P(PRUNE) $\frac{1}{w^{*}}$ \\ where $w^*$ is the number of internal nodes with two terminal nodes as children in the tree $T_j^{*}$. } \end{enumerate} Hence the transition ratio is given by